We’re Putting Down Roots

 - Foster community and build connections with neighbors.

 - Expose new generations to cultural traditions, promote intergenerational learning and provide the opportunity for people of diverse ethnic backgrounds to come together and share experiences and knowledge.

 - Support healthier lifestyles, physical fitness, and sense of wellbeing.

 The Bellevue Friendship Garden is an organic garden.
 Please adhere to organic growing and sustainable gardening principles.
-Do not use chemicals, such as herbicides (weed killers), insecticides (insect killers) or chemical fertilizers in your bed or in the communal garden areas.
+Do not use chemicals, such as herbicides (weed killers), insecticides (insect killers) or chemical fertilizers in your bed or in the communal garden areas -including products like non-organic Miracle-Gro© and other brands of non-organic fertilizer or plant food.
 If you are not sure if something is allowed, please check with the garden coordinator.